FAQs | High Hill Christian Camp & Retreat

 Our pick-up process is super easy and is being refined every summer to make things even easier and smoother for your camper’s departure.
 Please note, these instructions are current as of this FAQ posting, but as summer approaches, some things may be changed or adjusted to improve our system even more.

-When you arrive, here’s what should happen:
+When you arrive at camp, here’s what should happen:

 • IF YOUR CHILD HAS MEDICATION: We have lists with our campers who have medication highlighted, so we should be grabbing that for you, but please make sure that we hand that to you before you pull out.